 Sherbet is sometimes used as a palate cleanser between meals (much like sorbet), so eating a slice of this cake feels deceptively light.
 I polished off a large slice and could have eaten a second one straight away.

 This cake slices beautifully!
 If you’ve ever served sherbet, then you know how delightfully it yields under an ice cream scoop.
 This cake is no different.
 The knife glides through the sherbet layers like a dream.

 This cake needs to be stored in the freezer, so make adequate room beside the frozen veggies before you begin the recipe.
 Whenever I make frozen cakes, I like to store them in the freezer on my marble cake stand.
 The marble retains the cold, so the cake is less prone to melt quickly when you remove it from the freezer for serving.
 I found my stand years ago at a discount store, but there are many affordable options for purchase online (like this one).

-One more little bitty thing that’s not baking-related, but it’s been on my heart!
+One more little bitty thing that’s not baking-related.
 Let’s keep our animal friends safe from the heat.
 It’s the law in many states that you must bring your pet inside or provide ample shade and water when temps are high. ♡♡♡

 Tropical Sherbet Cake

 - 1 quart lime sherbet softened

 - 1 cup 200g granulated sugar